 Our Leadership Team

-The H2o team is led by Tim Hurburgh and Mark O’Dwyer with Associate Directors Cam Clifford and Vieri Nembrini.
-The design studio of twenty plus staff that forms the core of H2o architects continues to develop the close relationships enjoyed between our clients, staff, consultants and constructors.
+The H2o team is led by Tim Hurburgh and Mark O’Dwyer with Associate Directors Cam Clifford and Vieri Nembrini, and Associates Vanja Joffer and Steve Vidovic.
+The design studio of twenty plus staff that forms the core of H2o Architects continues to develop the close relationships enjoyed between our clients, staff, consultants and contractors.

 Harvard University Summer School, 1985